mthh/pyq-osrm/README.md

 or
 > $ ./pyq-osrm.py input_file.csv -o output_file.shp

 This script also allow you to make only a '1-to-many' calcul.
 The first location in the .csv file will be the only source point and others will be all the destinations.
-Just add the -m parameter at the end :
+Just add the `-m` parameter at the end :
 >	$ ./pyq-osrm.py input_file.csv -m

-It is also possible to do the opposite calculation (many-to-one) by using the parameter -t :
+It is also possible to do the opposite calculation (many-to-one) by using the parameter `-t` :
 > $ ./pyq-osrm.py input_file.csv -t

-The operation can be done between differents origins and destinations by using the parameter -d :
+The operation can be done between differents origins and destinations by using the parameter `-d` :
 > $ ./pyq-osrm.py origins.csv -d destinations.csv -o output_file.shp

+In addition it is possible to use *coroutines* to fetch the result with the parameter `-a` (or `--async`) followed by the number of maximum concurrent requests :
+> $ ./pyq-osrm.py input_file.csv -o output_file.shp -a 150

 Feel free to make any comment, this script is in its very early stage of development (many errors/exeptions are probably not yet handled).